roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 #### Comprehensions

 Often we need to keep data from collection **unmodified**, but just to change its output format.
 For example, we may have a plain list of JSON strings and we need to convert them to the list of dicts.
 In such cases, there are no side effects to the data itself, we just converting **one collection into another**.
-Python has brilliant constructions called list and dict comprehensions that are designed to be helpful here:
+Python has brilliant constructions called list/dict/set comprehensions that are designed to be helpful here:

 ```python
 raw_orders: list[str] = ["{...}", "{...}", "{...}"]  # each item is a JSON string that contains order information